-- 1. All skirts or dresses must be at an appropriate length for bending and stretching activities.
-Students will be dismissed from clinical if the instructor considers the uniform to be inappropriate. - 2.
-Pantsuits may be worn. - 3.
+- All skirts or dresses must be at an appropriate length for bending and stretching activities.
+Students will be dismissed from clinical if the instructor considers the uniform to be inappropriate. - Uniform pantsuits may be worn. - 3.
 White stockings or panty hose are to be worn with dresses. - 4.
-White knee-high stockings may be worn with pants.
+White knee-high or regular stockings are to be worn with pants.